Musée Mécanique – San Francisco’s Antique Coin Operated Arcade

 The young eleven-year-old did need motor oil in the absence of a car, so he sold the oil to his teacher in exchange for 75 cents.
 It’s these 75 cents that he used to buy a penny skill game from Golden Gate Avenue.

 Ed acquired many items from Golden Gate Avenue, an area where they sold slot machines and old jukeboxes.
 He also purchased items from Playland-at-the- Beach and other old-time San Francisco attractions.

-When Cliff House undertook renovation in 2002, the museum had to again move to Fisherman’s Wharf, as a temporary measure announced by the National Park Service.
+When Cliff House undertook renovation in 2002, the museum had to again move to Fisherman’s Wharf, a temporary measure announced by the National Park Service.
 Among the money allocated for the renovation, about $14 million was set aside for moving the museum, something that Golden Gate National Recreation Area, National Park Service, and Zelinsky himself supported.

 The locals of San Francisco didn’t take this news lightly.
 Initially, they were under the impression the museum might close permanently.
 Locals did not know about the money set aside to relocate it.
-Locals also simply did not want the museum to move to Fisherman’s Wharf because of nostalgia attached to it from when it was at Playland.
+Locals also did not want the museum to move to Fisherman’s Wharf because of nostalgia attached to it from when it was at Playland.
 To them, losing the museum to Fisherman’s wharf was like losing a part of their childhood.